We believe in nurturing the self-awareness necessary to choose not just the best school, but the best school for you.

 - Fill out your Fifth Form Questionnaire as provided by the College Office by the end of January.

-- Take the SAT in January and May.
-Take the SAT II in June if applicable.
+- Take the SAT in December and May.
+Take the SAT II Subject test in June if applicable.

 - Take the ACT in April (and again in June if advised).